-Apps for Ag is an event series and resource network brought to you by UCANR to bring together the worlds of technology, business, agriculture, food, and the environment.
+Apps for Ag is a VINE event series brought to you by UCANR to bring together the worlds of technology, business, agriculture, food, and the environment.

 Our purpose is to bring together the seemingly disparate worlds of software development, commercial farming, youth development, and food entrepreneurship into a collaborative community, fueled by events and the connection of resources and players.
 Our mission is to aid in the development of useful technology to address the needs of today’s growers, eaters and food entrepreneurs.

 HOW DID APPS FOR AG COME TO BE?
 The Apps for Ag idea was born during a meeting of the AgTech Roundtable.
 The concept is simple: bring commercial agricultural producers (aka growers) together with software developers to collaboratively build solutions to real-world challenges.
 We have since expanded to include food innovation and entrepreneurship as well.Through events and our network, we hope to build long-term partnerships that develop into viable businesses that will tackle challenges and meet the needs of all those contributing and benefiting from our complex food system.We will be launching a series of Apps for Ag events in areas across California so checkin regularly for updates on locations and dates.

 WHAT IS THE AGTECH ROUNDTABLE?
 The AgTech Roundtable is a broad-based mix of public, private and nonprofit leaders who organized in 2014.
 It convenes regularly to help enable the transition of applied agricultural technology from concept to daily use.
 The driving force is to increase resource management efficiency and reduce costs, while creating good jobs in disadvantaged rural areas.
 Roundtable members include the USDA, CDFA, California Department of Technology, California Farm Bureau Federation, California Association of Pest Control Advisers and many others.